Guided Tours

 Betatakin Cliff Dwelling Tours

 Betatakin is open for Ranger led hikes during the summer from Memorial Day to Labor Day.
-Hikes are generally offered at 7AM on Saturdays and Sundays.
+Hikes are generally offered at 7AM on weekends.
 A signup sheet will be posted at the Visitor Center on a first come, first serve basis.

-The hikes use one of two steep trails (a 3 mile roundtrip or a 5 mile roundtrip) depending on which tour you join (see below for tour times and descriptions) and are very strenous.
+The hikes are very strenuous and use steep trails (a 3 mile roundtrip or a 5 mile roundtrip) depending on which tour you join (see below for descriptions).
 Tours often have a duration of 3-5 hours.

 Do not underestimate this hike.
-We have had people join tours who could not hike all the way to the bottom or had difficulty hiking back out of the canyon.
-You are putting yourself at risk in an area that is remote and is located an hour's drive from the nearest medical facility.
+People have joined tours who could not hike all the way to the bottom or had difficulty hiking back out of the canyon.
+Do not put yourself at risk in an area that is remote and located an hour's drive from the nearest medical facility.
 If you have any concerns, please contact NPS staff.

 Looking down Long Canyon